algorandfoundation/algokit-cli/docs/cli/index.md

 ### -v, --version <version>
 The compiler version to pin to, for example, 1.0.0.
 If no version is specified, AlgoKit checks if the compiler is installed and runs the installed version.
-If the compiler is not installed, AlgoKit runs the latest version.If a version is specified, AlgoKit checks if an installed version matches and runs the installed version.
+If the compiler is not installed, AlgoKit runs the latest version.
+If a version is specified, AlgoKit checks if an installed version matches and runs the installed version.
 Otherwise, AlgoKit runs the specified version.

 ### py

-Compile Python contract(s) to TEAL using the PuyaPy compiler.
+Compile Algorand Python contract(s) to TEAL using the PuyaPy compiler.

 ```shell
 algokit compile py [OPTIONS] [PUYAPY_ARGS]...